qimmuno/paper_tcrinfo/README.md

 ## Installation requirements

 The software for these analyses was written in Python and was run on Python 3.10.13.
 The code relies on [Pyrepseq](https://github.com/andim/pyrepseq) version 1.5.
-All additional requirements can be installed by running the following command:
+All requirements can be installed by running the following command:

 `pip install -r requirements.txt`